Tatum, Brown lead Celtics past Cavaliers 120-113 to remain unbeaten in Boston

 Kristaps Porzingis had 21 points and 10 rebounds, Derrick White added 17 points and Boston held Cleveland scoreless for a stretch of 2 minutes, 40 seconds in the fourth quarter while finally putting away the Cavaliers, who had played on the road the night before.

+Cleveland came out strong and dominated the first quarter.
+Boston wasn’t able to pull away until the final minutes.

+“This was a good win, especially with the way we started the game.
+It could have went south early,” Tatum said.
+“But we stuck with it and we were just thankful to only be down 10 in that first quarter.”

 Donovan Mitchell had 29 points and Darius Garland scored 26 for the Cavaliers, who couldn’t overcome the cold stretch in the fourth quarter.
-Cleveland was also outrebounded 45-35 in the opener of a two-game series.
+Cleveland was also outrebounded 45-35 in the opener of a two-game series and was outscored 26-6 at the foul line.

 The teams play again Thursday in Boston.

-Max Strus added 17 points and nine rebounds for the Cavs.
+Max Strus added 17 points and nine rebounds for the Cavs, who set a season high with 19 3-pointers.
 Cleveland was coming off a 104-94 loss at Orlando on Monday night, when the Cavs scored just 15 points in the third quarter.
 Cleveland started strong Tuesday, opening the game with an 18-4 run, but could not maintain the pace.

+“They came out very aggressive and we came out a little bit not as aggressive.
+They punched first,” said Porzingis, who scored 19 in the second half.
+“By halftime we were close, but then second half I felt we really turned it on.”

 Porzingis broke a 106-all tie when he earned back-to-back trips to the line midway through the fourth quarter and made all four free throws, then Tatum stepped back for a 3-pointer that put Boston up 113-106 with 4:26 remaining.